hikeventures/hikeventures.github.io/_posts/best/2017-01-02-best-backpacking-water-filters.markdown

 The water filters which I have selected should not be used with salt water or with water contaminated with chemicals.

-To remove viruses you can combine a filter with e.g. the <a href="http://amzn.to/2mdxPNH" rel="nofollow">Steripen Freedom</a> (we have not tested if it effectively removes viruses).
+To remove viruses you can combine a filter with e.g. the Steripen Freedom (we have not tested if it effectively removes viruses).

 The Steripen uses an UV light against Viruses and can be recharged through the USB port.
 Also have a look at our <a href="#interview">interview</a> at the end of this article.